Veteran Mentor Courts

 Program Structure

-The VTC is an outpatient, court-managed program that lasts approximately 14-16 months.
-The program has five phases, with a misdemeanor track and a felony track.
+The VTC is an outpatient, court-managed program that lasts a minimum of 14 months.
+The program consists of five phases, with a misdemeanor track and a felony track.
 The program also has a mentoring component led by a mentor coordinator that includes active and veteran U.S. military volunteers as well as program alumni.

 Warren County Veterans Honor Court

-The Warren County Veterans Honor Court (WCVHC) is a specialized docket of the Warren County Common Pleas Court.
-The mission of the WCVHC is to enhance public safety by preventing recidivism while assisting veteran participants in securing resources and receiving treatment for behavioral health needs.
-The WCVHC uses evidence-based interventions and treatments in a holistic, accountability-based, community-supported approach.
+The Warren County Veterans Honor Court (WCVHC) is a program of the Warren County Common Pleas Court that began in March 2018.
+The mission of the WCVHC is to enhance public safety by preventing recidivism while assisting participants in securing resources and addressing criminogenic and behavioral health issues.
+WCVHC employs a holistic, accountability-based, community-supported approach to treatment.

 Established: 2018